Getting stuck while returning to the docking station or not returning to the dock is a common issue for iRobot Roomba users.

 Ensure that the docking station is properly plugged in and there are no obstructions blocking the Roomba from reaching it.

-Step 3: Check the Roomba’s sensors
+Step 3: Check the Roomba’s Sensors

 Roomba uses infrared sensors to detect the docking station.

 If these sensors are dirty or blocked, Roomba won’t be able to locate the docking station.
-Clean these sensors with a soft, dry cloth.

 What if the above solution doesn’t work?